George Grauel Faculty Fellowship

 - If a department chair is applying, a letter must be included from the appropriate dean indicating coverage of the department during the leave period.

-Letters not attached to the application form must be sent directly to the Associate Academic Vice President.
+Letters not attached to the application form must be sent directly to the Vice Provost for Academic Affairs.

 CONDITIONS OF ACCEPTANCE